000pp/sign/README.md

 # sign

-A small project to detect if signing is enabled for SMB and LDAP (not implemeted yet)
+A small project to detect if signing is enabled and required for SMB and LDAP (not implemeted yet)

 ### Usage: